Student Unity: Student Unity Policy

 Aware of the financial collapse of NUS's forerunner, the Australian Union of Students, the faction's policy places particular emphasis on financial management and administration.
 The faction often votes against motions supporting issues that do not directly affect students or are felt to be too radical.
 Its belief is that the primary focus of the NUS should be issues directly relevant to students, and that pursuing advocacy on other, less student-specific causes would be an inappropriate use of NUS funds.

-Student Unity policy is generally consistent with the policies of the Right faction of the Australian Labor Party, holding positions generally in favour of private education, free trade and private health coverage.
+Student Unity policy is generally consistent with the policies of the Right faction of the Australian Labor Party, holding positions generally in favour of private education, Social Democracy and mixed public/private health care.
 Among the Labor student factions it is the only faction to support HECS.

 Like the Australian Labor Party, Student Unity utilises conscience voting on controversial debates such as abortion and reproductive rights, drug policies and other ethical issues.

 Critics of the faction argue that this leads to support of moral and social conservatism, but the faction argues that it allows the faction to unite moderate and progressive students under a single banner without splitting the faction on issues that are not critical to student services.